Pristine Seas Science Database

 Key Features

-Modular by Method
+🔬 Modular by Method

-Each survey protocol — from reef fish and benthic cover to eDNA, BRUVS, and submersibles — maintains its own standardized schema while integrating seamlessly with the whole.
+Each survey protocol—from reef fish and benthic cover to eDNA, BRUVS, and submersibles—maintains its own standardized schema while integrating seamlessly with the whole.

-Spatially Anchored
+🌍 Spatially Anchored

-Built on a hierarchical spatial model: expedition → region → subregion → site → station
+Built on a hierarchical spatial model: expedition → region → subregion → site → station.
+This structure enables robust spatial integration and filtering across all datasets.

-Taxonomically Standardized
+🐟 Taxonomically Standardized

 Centralized taxonomy with harmonized species names, ecological traits, and functional groups.
 Based on WoRMS with expert curation for regional accuracy.

-Analysis-Ready
+⚡ Analysis-Ready

 Tidy-format tables, clear join keys, and native organization in Google BigQuery make the system efficient for large-scale ecological analyses.

-Built for Collaboration
+🤝 Built for Collaboration

 Transparent, well-documented, and modular.
 Designed for reuse, extension, and shared scientific workflows across institutions.